Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 ### Closing the application

-Before the application quits, we need to call the 'shutdown()' function on the Pi4J static helper class.
-This will ensure that all I/O instances are properly shutdown, released by the the system and shutdown in the appropriate manner.
-Terminate will also ensure that any background threads/processes are cleanly shutdown and any used memory is returned to the system.
+Before the application quits, we need to call the `shutdown()` function on the Pi4J static helper class.
+This will ensure that all I/O instances are properly shutdown, released by the system and shutdown in the appropriate manner.
+Termination will also ensure that any background threads/processes are cleanly shutdown and any used memory is returned to the system.

 ```java
 pi4j.shutdown();